 3. Devfile Registries View

 : Contains the Default Devfile Registry to browse and create components from the devfile stacks provided.
-Users can add their own custom registry to the view and create components.
+Users can add their custom registry to the view and create components.

 3. Serverless Functions View